Hiring pros share the faux pas they find in real resumes, including wacky e-mail addresses, defunct phone numbers and cookie-cutter templates.

 Deidre Pannazzo, executive director at Inspired Resumes, said it’s “amazing” how many people submit resumes that contain “numerous typos and misspellings.”
 Even better than spell check, she said, is to have a friend review the document for you.

-“Make sure your dates are consistent, and that you don't confuse your story with overlapping time lines,” she said.
-(For an in-depth look at how to tackle proofreading your resume, click here.)
+“Make sure your dates are consistent, and that you don't confuse your story with overlapping timelines,” she said.

 3. Bikini pictures

 Resume experts advise against attaching pictures or any image files to a resume.
 They can “choke” an applicant tracking system (ATS), the software that automatically scans and parses resumes.
-(Click here for an in-depth look at how your resume is handled by technology after you press submit.)
 In addition, hiring professionals warn against giving anyone a reason to prejudge and form a negative opinion based on your appearance.
 Indeed, some HR departments will immediately discard resumes with photos to avoid any possible accusations of discrimination on this basis.

 But still applicants send photos.
 Most troublesome of all, said Zavitz, are the beach shots. “(No) pictures where you are in a bikini at the beach (real story, and it wasn't a flattering picture either) or at a New Year’s party with your friends (obviously drunk).
 Not cool.”